adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 In reality, parking checkers may come far more or less frequently than 30 minutes; my results scale linearly with your observed measurements of $$\mu$$ and $$\sigma$$.

-### Future directions
 One day I would like to get some friends together with some chairs in the shade in front of my apartment and actually measure the passage of these majestic parking enforcement vehicles.

-This post is dedicated to the people who drive these three-wheelers---we owe the sanity of our public streets to them.
+This post is dedicated to the people who drive these three-wheelers---we owe the fairness and availability of public parking in crowded cities to their hard work.

 ![parking vehicle](/images/parking_metervehicle.png 'title'){: .align-center}

-[^1]: Parking cars is great.
+### References and further reading
+* I recommend reading the [bus arrival time simulation blog post](https://jakevdp.github.io/blog/2018/09/13/waiting-time-paradox/) by Jake VanderPlas in 2018.

 [^2]: Independent and identically-distributed random variable [wikipedia article](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).
+[^3]: Here's a good [vectorization tutorial](https://jakevdp.github.io/PythonDataScienceHandbook/03.10-working-with-strings.html) by Jake VanderPlas.